DorianDepriester/Elasticipy/JOSS/paper.md

 2\varepsilon_{12}
 \end{bmatrix}
 $$

+The values of $\boldsymbol{C}$ depend on the material, whereas its shape (set of zero-components, or linear relationships between them) depends on the material's symmetry [@nye].

 Existing software solutions often lack accessibility or do not fully support complex symmetry operations, making them challenging for non-specialist users or those seeking rapid prototyping and analysis.
 Elasticipy addresses this gap by